igorcasmarques/igorcasmarques.github.io/my-story/10-career-successes.md

 - In general, composers are inquisitive and like learning all of the other things a typical university education requires.
 - Nobody enjoys performing below their capacity.

-#### *Why don't young composers quit school then?*
+#### *Can't they just quit school then?*

-- Composition is just as hard as engineering, psychology, or any other university major, so most people can't learn it without teachers and curricula and all the structure universities provide.
+- Composition is just as hard as engineering, psychology, or any other university program, so most people can't learn it without teachers and curricula and all the structure universities provide.
 - The main patron of new music in the 21st century is academia and grant-giving institutions that favour academics.

-#### *You make it seem like young composers need to be consummate professionals before they finish school.*
+#### *So they need to be consummate professionals before finishing school?*

 Correct.
 The quality of a composer's portfolio is what unlocks opportunities.
 But young composers can't populate their portfolio with good pieces if they don't have access to opportunities that yield such pieces in the first place.